edinburghlivinglab/datajam/cartodb.md

 Click on the first box that says **Select column**, and choose **Longitude**.
 Do the same for the second box, and choose **Latitude** as the value.
 The window should now look like this:
 ![](images/carto10.tiff).
 Press **CONTINUE**.

-After a bit of whirring, you
+After a bit of whirring, a window will popup saying that the file has been georeferenced.